MicrosoftDocs/win32/desktop-src/WinSock/socket-handles-2.md

 ---
-Description: 'A socket handle can optionally be a file handle in Windows Sockets 2.
-A socket handle from a Winsock provider can be used with other non-Winsock functions such as ReadFile, WriteFile, ReadFileEx, and WriteFileEx.' ms.assetid: '986dd9d8-52be-47aa-92b2-6cd40b83f5de'
+Description: A socket handle can optionally be a file handle in Windows Sockets 2.
+A socket handle from a Winsock provider can be used with other non-Winsock functions such as ReadFile, WriteFile, ReadFileEx, and WriteFileEx. ms.assetid: 986dd9d8-52be-47aa-92b2-6cd40b83f5de
 title: Socket Handles
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Socket Handles